k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 ### Supporting Table-Level Tasks on BigQuery - Update TableLevelDefinitions MTable

-- Add a new record to the TableLevelDefinitions after installing the **BigQuery** connector extension in order to support Table-Level tasks based on the BigQuery connector:
+- Add a new record to the TableLevelDefinitions MTable after installing the **BigQuery** connector extension in order to support table-level tasks based on the BigQuery connector:
   - **interface_name** - populate this field with the BugQuery interface name.
   - **extract_flow** - populate this field with **BQTableLevelExtractByQuery** or **BQTableLevelExtractByStorage**.
   - **delete_flow** - populate  this field with **BQTableLevelDelete**.
   - **load_flow** - populate this field with **BQTableLevelLoadByStorage**.

-For more information, see the BigQuery extention Readme file.
+For more information, read the BigQuery extention Readme file.

 ### Customized Table's Flows - Implementation Guidelines